-Symptoms begin suddenly, last only a short time (from a few minutes to 1 - 2 hours), and go away completely.
+Symptoms begin suddenly, last a short time (from a few minutes to 1 to 2 hours), and go away.
 They may occur again at a later time.

-The symptoms of TIA are the same as the symptoms of a stroke, and include sudden:
+The symptoms of TIA are the same as the symptoms of a stroke, and include:

 The health care provider will do a complete physical exam to check for heart and blood vessel problems, as well as for problems with nerves and muscles.

 The doctor will use a stethoscope to listen to your heart and arteries.
 An abnormal sound called a bruit may be heard when listening to the carotid artery in the neck or other artery.
 A bruit is caused by irregular blood flow.

 Tests will be done to rule out a stroke or other disorders that may cause the symptoms:

 Your doctor may do other tests to check for high blood pressure, heart disease, diabetes, high cholesterol, and other causes of, and risk factors for TIAs or stroke.